Mohsen Makhmalbaf: Early years of revolution

-In contrast to his later career, for about a decade after the revolution, Makhmalbaf's views and films served as the voice of revolutionary art in the cultural atmosphere of Iran.
-Moreover, some pre-revolutionary filmmakers have accounts of celebrities hurt by Makhmalbaf's positions in this period.
+In contrast to his later career, for about a decade after the revolution, Makhmalbaf expressed views and made films that served revolutionary art in the cultural atmosphere of Iran.

+Some pre-revolutionary filmmakers note there were celebrities hurt by Makhmalbaf's positions in this period.
 Saeed Motalebi, an established writer and director before the revolution, is one of the people who has repeatedly recounted stories about how Makhmalbaf's stances affected pre-revolutionary stars.
 One of these accounts refers to the 1982 film The Imperilled (Barzakhi-ha) written by Motalebi and had four pre-revolutionary male stars in the lead roles.
 It was directed by Iraj Ghaderi and, with its patriotic story about resisting foreign invasion, it was a chance for Fardin, Malek-Motiei, Ghaderi and Rad to renew their threatened careers as actors in the post-revolutionary atmosphere.
 The film was a hit and became the highest-grossing Iranian film of all time in its short period of theater screening.
+But it was soon banned, and consequently the four actors were banned from working.

+Motalebi says that Makhmalbaf turned people against the film and its actors:

-But it was soon banned and consequently the four actors were banned from working.
-About how the film's success was turned into disaster Motalebi says: In one Friday Mr. Mohsen Makhmalbaf gathered a couple of people and they started collecting signatures for a petition which was written on a scroll, stating that "We have made a revolution while these actors are transgressors."
+On one Friday Mr. Mohsen Makhmalbaf gathered a couple of people and they started collecting signatures for a petition which was written on a scroll, stating that "We have made a revolution while these actors are transgressors."
 They did it right in front of that theater in the Revolution Square near the university of Tehran.
-They said "Look how theaters are crowded while friday events are deserted."
+They said "Look how theaters are crowded while Friday events are deserted."
 That's how they stopped my film.

-Then a reporter who was queued to ask something about our film, went and told the then prime minister (Mir-Hossein Mousavi) "There is a film in theaters whose writer wants to convey that people who are fighting in the fronts are problematic persons."
+Then a reporter who was cued to ask something about our film, went and told the then prime minister (Mir-Hossein Mousavi) "There is a film in theaters whose writer wants to convey that people who are fighting in the fronts are problematic persons."
 The prime minister replied, "These are leftovers of junk intellectuals who will soon go to the dustbin of history."
 Malek-Motiei became jobless and turned his garage into a pastry shop.
 Ghaderi put some rice bags in his office and became a rice dealer.
 Fardin opened a pastry shop too and when I visited him, I used to wait outside as long as there were no customers so that he wouldn't feel ashamed when he saw me.
 These were all caused by those illogical efforts, which I will never forgive.